CanonicalLtd/maas-docs/en/installconfig-checklist.md

 !!!
 Note: Although the web UI may be accessed via port 80, this is not guaranteed to work in future versions of MAAS.

-The initial access of the web UI will kick off a [configuration journey](installconfig-webui-conf-journey.md) whose purpose is to get you up and running quickly.
+The initial access of the web UI will kick off an optional [configuration journey](installconfig-webui-conf-journey.md) whose purpose is to get the essential aspects of MAAS configured right away.

+Completing the journey will remove the need to perform equivalent deeds below so you'll need to adjust accordingly.

 ## Zones